ironsheep/P2-BLDC-Motor-Control/Movement-STUDY.md

 **DOC ISSUE?:** Default of 600 ticks/s setMaxSpeedForDistance(speed) can't be set. **Does this mean the docs are incorrect?**

-## Object: isp\_bldc_motor.spin2
+## Motor Control/Status APIs

-The BLDC motor object controls a single BLDC Motor.
-You can turn a motor on or off, control its power level, or turn the motor on for a specified amount of time or rotation.
+With the Motor Control API you can turn a motor on or off, control its power level, or turn the motor on for a specified amount of time or rotation and retrieve its status.

-### LEGO Control/Status form
+### LEGO Motor Control/Status API

+LEGO Mindstorms provides control over large, medium and small motors using the following API:

 | LEGO Motor-like Interface | Notes |
 | --- | --- |